-4 The evidence from traditional microcredit, targeting micro enterprises, is more mixed; some randomized evaluations find an increase in investment in self-employment activity (Crépon et al. 2015; Angelucci, Karlan, and Zinman 2015) while others do not (Karlan and Zinman 2011; Attanasio et al. 2015; Augsburg et al. 2015; Banerjee et al. 2015; Tarozzi, Desai, and Johnson 2015).
-See Banerjee, Karlan and Zinman (2015) and Meager (2019) for an overview of the above seven studies.
+7 The evidence from traditional microcredit, targeting micro enterprises, is more mixed; some randomized evaluations find an increase in investment in self-employment activity (Crépon et al. 2015; Angelucci, Karlan, and Zinman 2015) while others do not (Karlan and Zinman 2011; Attanasio et al. 2015; Augsburg et al. 2015; Banerjee et al. 2015; Tarozzi, Desai, and Johnson 2015).
+See Banerjee, Karlan, and Zinman (2015) and Meager (2019) for an overview of the above seven studies.
 Most randomized evaluations of microcredit find little or no increase at the mean on profitability of small businesses.
 These modest results come despite evidence of fairly high marginal returns to capital for micro-enterprises (de Mel, McKenzie, and Woodruff 2008).

-farmers).
+farmers lack capital and face credit and savings constraints.
+Microcredit organizations have attempted to relieve credit constraints, but most microcredit lenders focus on small or micro business entrepreneurial financing.
+Furthermore, the typical microcredit loan requires frequent, small repayments and therefore does not facilitate investments in agriculture, where income comes as a lump sum once or twice a year (see Karlan and Mullainathan 2007 for a discussion of loans designed to match borrower cash flow needs; see Fink, Jack, and Masiye 2020 for an experiment demonstrating the importance of timing for farmers).
 By contrast, the loan product studied here is designed for farmers by providing capital at the beginning of the planting season and requiring repayment as a lump sum at harvest.
 Maitra et al. (2020) also finds positive impacts from an agricultural microcredit program on farm value-added in India for one version of the program, though not for a version which targeted the program differently.
 However, lending may not be sufficient to induce investments in the presence of other constraints.
-Farmers may be constrained by a lack of insurance (Karlan et al. 2013), have time inconsistent preferences (Duflo, Kremer, and Robinson 2011), or face high costs of acquiring inputs (Suri 2011).
+Farmers may be constrained by a lack of insurance (Karlan et al. 2014), have time inconsistent preferences (Duflo, Kremer, and Robinson 2011), or face high costs of acquiring inputs (Suri 2011).